en-archx/archx/README.md

 }
 ```

+If you notice something wrong, or you foresee a problem that this architecture will encounter, feel free to write an issue.
-I will be uploading a sample application soon that uses this architecture.
+**And PR's are very welcome.** I will be uploading a sample application soon that uses this architecture.

 ### To install the library